johanngerberding/johanngerberding.github.io/content/posts/2024-04-23-Retrieval-Augmented-Text-Generation.md

 - conducting several rounds of retrieval to refine the accuracy of the information retrieved
 - then iteratively improve the quality of the generated output

-- Platforms: LangChain, LLamaIndex, DSPy
+- Open Source Platforms: LangChain, LLamaIndex, DSPy

 ## Indexing